Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 	$ python3 src/dumbgrepcli/__init__.py hello
 	hello

-All that remains is to code up the logic of grep, which is rather easy in Python, since it has a built-in regex package.
+All that remains is to code up the logic of grep.
+This is rather easy in Python, since it has a built-in regex package.

 	:::python hl_lines="2 3 9 10 11 12"
 	import argparse